A Collection of exhibit-activities

 The second game is about Tasman’s circumnavigation of Australia from Batavia, via Mauritius, with the discovery of NZ on the way.
 The winners are the ship to return to Batavia with the least number of turns, with and the greatest amount of coastline discovered.
 If a player ends up in the middle of the land they are shipwrecked, so they must start again!

 For the Kupe game a star compass will be placed over the base map: a circle with the setting and rising of constellations marked on the perimeter.
-(This is the same as the star elevation circle in the interactive.)
-Players then navigate from Hawaii, Rapanui (Easter Island) or Samoa, via Rarotonga (Cook Islands) and Raoul Island to Aotearoa.
+Players then navigate from Hawaii, Rapanui or Samoa, via and Raoul Island to Aotearoa.
 Players will be given a set of instructions about which stars to follow from one island group to the next, which they will then have to commit to memory by making up a story or song, and/or arranging sticks and stones.
-(No pens and paper or electronic aids allowed).
-Equatorial currents can push them off course (Hawaii to Tahiti), and seasonal changes of wind direction may speed their passage (Samoa to Tahiti).
-Cloud may obscure the stars, so players will have to keep course by maintaining the angle of their waka to the swell.
-Signs such as birds, seaweed and phosphorescence point towards land.
-Polynesians did not get scurvy as they took coconuts, ate raw fish, and did not spend as long at sea.
-However, the waka will need to replenish their water frequently, so they will lose sailors if they miss small islands along their path.
-Polynesians most likely came to Aotearoa in search of new land and resources, so the winner will be the first to get to Aotearoa, with penalties for losing crew, and extra points for finding signs that indicate land.
+Signs such as birds, seaweed, phosphorescence and swell patterns point towards land.
+The waka will need to replenish their water frequently, so they will lose sailors if they miss small islands along their path.
+The winner will be the first to get to Aotearoa, with penalties for losing crew, and extra points for finding signs that indicate land.

 Different age groups

 The games and activities can be played at different levels of difficulty for different age groups.
-Younger age groups could be helped to build the globe and to locate the incidents from the Master Navigator’s journey’s.
+Younger age groups could be helped to build the globe.
+To locate the incidents from Cook's and Tasman’s journeys, the names of places and countries can be written on the cards, as well as the coordinates.
 To play the board-games younger players can make the journeys with the tiles visible, the routes already mapped out, and without trading.
 Very young players may simply enjoy placing the correct coloured tiles in each wind area or pushing their ship along a marked route.

 The cost of materials for construction is likely to be under $500 if made by hand using recycled materials and in-house computer printers, or about $5000 if made by professional fabricators, printers, and laser cutters.